 Game 3 Employees

 Statistically, the Lakers have about a 15% chance of becoming World Champions.
 That’s the history of NBA teams after falling behind in the first two games.
 So, while miracles do sometimes happen in sports, the Lakers are effectively cooked.
 Cowherd ended by saying that, after the first two wins by the Celtics, this series was established.

-It got me to thinking about all the “Game 3” events that occur in our lives.
+It got me to thinking about some of the “Game 3” events that occur in our lives.

 I’ve often thought that one of the toughest things in business is to manage the “Game 3 Employee.”
 That’s the person capable of delivering superior work--and who does so for stretches at a time--but habitually falls off (for whatever reason) to perform at an unacceptable level.

 You try to correct through conversation, compensation, review, or even warning.
 And, inevitably, after one of these sessions, good performance returns.
 But, in 85% of the cases, this is a Game 3 event.
 It’s fool’s gold.
 Because, with time, the Game 3 Employee inevitably falls off the wagon again.
 You can root and you can hope, but the percentages are entirely and inevitably against you.
 Two cycles of this kind of activity and this employee is established.

 Of course, you can always try again.
 And a lot of us do.
 But we can also order the Diet Coke with the Whopper.
 Some of us do that, too.